KianFoh/Flask_API/README.txt

 * Step 1: Install database and setup

-You need to install PostgreSQL db recommed using PostgreSQL 16 Install PostGIS 3.4 Bundle v3.4.2 from Stack Builder for storing spatial data
+You need to install PostgreSQL db recommed using PostgreSQL 16

-Install postgis as extension in your postgreSQL DB

 replace the username, password, dbname